Big Moves: 21 Savage & Metro Boomin’s ‘Savage Mode II’ Debuts At No. 1 On The Billboard 200

 As for Bryson Tiller, his surprise drop, Anniversary earned him a third straight top 10 album after debuting at No. 5 with 57,000 units.

 Congratulations to 21 Savage and Metro Boomin on reaching such a big milestone together.
+Have you listened to the album yet?
+Check it out below and tell us what YOU think?

 Comments